VIC.GOV.AU | Policy and Advisory Library

 Policy

-Schools are required to develop and maintain an Emergency Management Plan (EMP) that complies with the Victorian Registration and Qualifications Authority (VRQA) registration requirements.
+All government schools are required to develop and maintain an Emergency Management Plan (EMP) that complies with the Victorian Registration and Qualifications Authority (VRQA) registration and the department’s emergency management planning requirements.

 Summary